moding-il/bizdoc.core/README.md

 }
 ```

+And an Angular component imlementing WidgetComponent\<T\>.
-The Angular component imlements WidgetComponent\<T\> and has a _BizDoc_ annotation matching the backing object template.
+Liek other components, widget Angular component needs to have a _BizDoc_ annotation matching the backing object template.

 ```typescript
 import { WidgetComponent, BizDoc } from 'bizdoc.core';